Abhilash2008New/Pro-Ticket-Bot/README.md

 # Ticket System | With Reactions
-Here is the code for the [Supporter](https://discord.com/oauth2/authorize?client_id=715856134371803168&scope=bot&permissions=2146958847) bot now open-source.
+Here is the code for the [Ticket Helper](https://discord.com/api/oauth2/authorize?client_id=847133934189805588&permissions=8&scope=bot) bot now open-source.

 You just have to download the project, install the packages presented below and launch your bot.
-If there is a problem with your bot, do not hesitate to join my [Discord Server](https://discord.gg/XpQG9Cz) and tell me about the problem so that I can help you the best.
+If there is a problem with your bot, do not hesitate to join my [Discord Server](https://discord.gg/A8v3ZrTFgZ) and tell me about the problem so that I can help you the best.

 ## Packages to install
 Here are the packages to install.
 You can click directly on the package to know how to install it.